erSubhashThapa/100daysofcode/r1-log.md

    - Fetch API
    - Async/Await

-   I believe the author's terminology is  a little confusing here, because I think all of these are considered AJAX.
+   I believe the author's terminology is  a little confusing here, because I think all of these are considered Ajax.
+But I think AJAX refers to the original Ajax.
+AJAX vs. Ajax.

    > We now use “Ajax” as a generic term for any client-side process which fetches data from a server and updates the DOM dynamically without a full-page refresh.
 Ajax is a core technique for most web applications and Single-Page Apps (SPAs).

    from [*sitepoint.com*](https://www.sitepoint.com/xmlhttprequest-vs-the-fetch-api-whats-best-for-ajax-in-2019/)

-   But I think he means making making an `XMLHttpRequest` object when he says's AJAX.
-Making an `XMLHttpRequest` object was the original way to use AJAX.
+   The author means making `XMLHttpRequest` object when he says's AJAX.
+Making an `XMLHttpRequest` object was the original way to use Ajax.

    ## Fetch VS XMLHttpRequest